So many people hold ill feelings about that six-letter word. The ever so restrictive, unachievable, hard to grasp, math-phobic BUDGET! You know.

 Coupons can save you money on personal care items and food.
 Check out this article about couponing for beginners.

 Have your savings automatically go into your savings account for unexpected expenses.
-Either add your savings directly to that emergency fund from your check or your checking account as soon as possible.
+Either add your savings directly to that emergency fund from your check as soon as possible.

 If you don’t see it, you won’t miss it.
 Look for one with a high-interest rate.